Adjustments and support available through the OU

 - a dyslexia tutor who can help with things like getting your thoughts organised and readable to write assignments.

 Interacting with your tutor and other students

 The way you interact on OU modules might include emails, phone conversations, online tutorials (which can include a range of interactive features) and online forums.

-There are a variety of ways we support you with different communication needs.
-These include
+There are a variety of ways we support you with different communication needs, for example:

 - Many modules deliver tutorials online and some are recorded for later playback.

 - You can request handouts before tutorials.